Yoann Potiron

 Papers in revision

-1. Estimation of latency with high frequency data, with Vladimir Volkov.
-Reject and Resubmit for the Journal of the American Statistical Association.
+1. Mutually exciting point processes with latency, with Vladimir Volkov.
+In minor revision for the Journal of the American Statistical Association.

 Submitted/working papers

 2. High-frequency estimation of Ito semimartingale baseline for Hawkes processes, with Olivier Scaillet, Vladimir Volkov and Seunghyeon Yu.
-In revision to be submitted to the Annals of Statistics.
+Submitted to the Journal of Econometrics.

-3. Nonparametric estimation of generalized hazard function for first-hitting times, with Julian Kota Kikuchi and Chang Yuan Li.
-Submitted to the Journal of the American Statistical Association.
+3. Nonparametric estimation of hitting-time variance, with Julian Kota Kikuchi and Chang Yuan Li.
+Submitted to the Annals of the Institute of Statistical Mathematics.

-5. Estimation and Test of Branching Ratio for Hawkes processes, with Olivier Scaillet, Vladimir Volkov and Seunghyeon Yu.
+9. Estimation of branching ratio for Hawkes processes with Ito semimartingale baseline, with Olivier Scaillet, Vladimir Volkov and Seunghyeon Yu.

 Reviewer services